bluwaterjandrew/coresecuredata/README.md

-# .NET Core 2.1 Sample App
+# .NET Core 2.1 User Protected Data (Resource Based Authorization) Sample App
 A sample .NET Core 2.1 application that demonstrates the repository pattern for data access and protecting data with user authentication and authorization.
 ### Principles demonstrated
 - Repository Pattern with EF Core